onap/vnfrqts-requirements/docs/Chapter8.rst

 R-73285: The VNF **MUST** must encode the delivered data using JSON or Avro, addressed and delivered as described in the previous paragraphs.

-R-85028: The VNF **MUST** authenticate system to system access and do not conceal a VNF provider user’s individual accountability for transactions.
+R-85028: The VNF **MUST** authenticate system to system access and do not conceal a VNF provider user's individual accountability for transactions.

-R-28545: The VNF **MUST** conform its YANG model to RFC 6060, “YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)”
+R-28545: The VNF **MUST** conform its YANG model to RFC 6060, "YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)"

 R-74712: The VNF **MUST** utilize FQDNs (and not IP address) for both Service Chaining and scaling.